-Let’s face it, finding minority language native speakers can be a hugely discouraging problem.
+Let’s face it, if you’re learning a minority language your main problem may not be the grammar and vocab but finding some native speakers to practise with.
 This post will get you clued up to maximise your chances of a great experience using your “lesser used” minority or indigenous language on the ground with some real, live native speakers.
 It’s the second in a series on learning minority languages.

 If you’re learning French and go to France, you’ll expect to speak French.
 If you’re learning Breton and go to Brittany, the odds are on that, erm, you’ll still be expected to speak French.
 You might even spend a few days or weeks there and never hear Breton.